Maksim1Korolev/PlayTalk/README.md

 ## About

 PlayTalk is a microservices-based application, currently under active development.
-This project demonstrates various technologies such as Docker, Redis, socket.io and more.
+This project demonstrates various technologies such as Docker, Redis, socket.io, kafka and more.

 ## Setup

 First, clone the repository:

 ```
 git clone https://github.com/Maksim1Korolev/PlayTalk.git
 ```

 Then start the services using Docker Compose:

 ```
 docker compose up
 ```